webyda/skick/README.md

 Most actor systems use some sort of system for supervising actors for this reason.
 In Skick, the supervision is carried out by *sentinels*, tasks that monitor other tasks.
 If they detect a cancellation, exception or a task being marked as done, they will report this to the actor's *monitors*.
 Monitors are other actors that have told the supervised actor that they wish to be notified.

 ### Registering as a Monitor
-When an actor is spawned, we may supply the `inst.spawn` function with a list of addresses under the optional `monitors` keyword argument. if we do, then the shard will automatically assign the listed actors as monitors and have the sentinel task report to them.
+When an actor is spawned, we may supply the `inst.spawn` function with a list of addresses under the optional `add_monitors` keyword argument.
+By default, the actor that spawns a subactor will be added as a monitor together with the `Shard` special actor.
+If you do not wish to only add the `Shard` actor, you may set `add_monitors` to `False`.
+If you opt to add extra monitors via the `add_monitors` argument, you will have to also include the spawning actor manually.

+If we supply a list of monitors, then the shard will automatically assign the listed actors as monitors and have the sentinel task report to them.
 We may also request to monitor a running actor by sending it a request over the message system.
 The message must follow the format
 ```python
 {"action": "monitor", "address": address_to_report_to}